 The Raiders currently sit with a 7-7 record after dropping four of their last five games.
-While they began their inaugural season in Las Vegas with a 6-3 start, their recent showings have displayed a different outlook than what they showed early on.
+While they began their inaugural season in Las Vegas with a 6-3 start, their recent showings have displayed a different outlook than what was shown early on.

 Here are our staff predictions ahead of Sunday’s Dolphins vs. Raiders Week 16 matchup inside Allegiant Stadium:

 Quarterback Derek Carr practiced in full Wednesday.
 He could suit up against the Miami Dolphins Saturday.
 He would face a tough defense that’s allowed the fewest points going into Week 16.
 Marcus Mariota’s mobility could neutralize an aggressive front seven.
 Coach Jon Gruden should add in a couple of packages for him and lean on a heavy run-game script to offset the pass rush.
 Cornerback Damon Arnette (concussion) and safety Johnathan Abram (concussion) could return to action, but defensive end Clelin Ferrell has yet to practice this week because of a shoulder injury.
 The Raiders placed linebacker Nick Kwiatkoski on the reserve/COVID-19 list.
 Vegas will struggle to cover the Dolphins’ running backs and tight ends in another defensive struggle at home.
 Dolphins 28, Raiders 24